A Brief History

 As to the question posed in the title of this article, it seems the ancient Babylonians and the ancient Jews may have named days of the week when they invented a 7 day week back in we do not know what year.
 Since the first written mention of Babylon dates back to around the 23rd Century BC, perhaps weekday names date back to then.
 We really are not sure.
 In any case, various civilizations did not necessarily use a 7 day week, as 8 day weeks and 10 day weeks are known to have been used.
 Christian Roman Emperor Constantine made the seven day week official in AD 321, complete with names for the days, a date that can be used for the “official” start of naming the days of the week.
 Unlike a Solar Day, a Lunar Month, or a Solar Year, the creation of a “week” is a totally artificial creation.
 Too bad they did not go with the 10 day or longer week, so we could have really long vacations.
 (Of course weekends would have to be increased as well.)

-Questions for Students (and others): Did you know where the names of the days of the week came from?
+Question for students (and subscribers): Did you know where the names of the days of the week came from?
 What is your favorite day of the week?
 What is your least favorite day of the week?
 What day would you rename, and what would you name it?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!